Showboat: History

 Many other showboats followed the Floating Theater onto the rivers in the following years, and some of them began to do other performances besides theater.
 One popular showboat during this period was the Floating Circus Palace of Gilbert R. Spalding and Charles J. Rogers, built in 1851, that featured large-scale equestrian spectacles.
 By the middle of the nineteenth century, showboats could seat up to 3,400 and regularly featured wax museums and equestrian shows.

 Showboats disappeared entirely with the onset of the American Civil War, but began again in 1878.
 Upon their revival, they tended to focus on melodrama and vaudeville.
 Major boats of this period included the New Sensation, New Era, Water Queen, and the Princess.
-New inventions such as the steamer tow and the steam calliope greatly increased both territory and audiences, and Stephen Foster’s songs added charm to their simple programs.
+New inventions such as the steamer tow and the steam calliope greatly increased both territory and audiences, and the popular songs composed by Stephen Foster added charm to their simple programs.

 With the improvement of roads, the rise of the automobile, motion pictures, and the maturation of the river culture, the popularity of showboats again began to decline.
 In order to combat this development, they grew in size and became more colorful and elaborately designed in the 1900s.
 The Golden Rod seated 1,400 persons; the Cotton Blossom, the Sunny South, and the New Showboat were floating theatre palaces.
 With the burlesquing of these programs throughout the 1930s to attract sophisticated audiences, showboats ceased to perform their original function.

 The last showboat to travel the rivers in authentic pattern was the Golden Rod in 1943.
 The glory days of showboats are recalled by the Majestic, which is docked on the Ohio River in Downtown Cincinnati.
 Until 2013, she served as a venue for regular performances.